 School shootings are a horrific American phenomenon.
 And the tragedies aren’t limited to the shootings themselves.
-SIEPR’s Maya Rossin-Slater — in collaboration with fellow economists Molly Schnell and Hannes Schwandt — finds that fatal shootings have a lingering impact on the mental health of those who survive them.
+SIEPR’s Maya Rossin-Slater — in collaboration with fellow economists Molly Schnell and Hannes Schwandt — finds that fatal shootings have a lingering impact on the mental health of those who were at school when they happen.
 Their research adds an important dimension to the discussion around ensuring the long-term health and safety of the country’s schoolchildren.

 "It was a natural question: What are the effects on the children who survive?"